-On the lower rack place an empty sheet pan or cookie sheet to catch any drippings from the potatoes that will cook directly on the rack above, with no pan.
-If you put the potatoes on a pan, they will form a hard spot on the bottom, and we do not want that.
+Place an empty sheet pan or cookie sheet on the lower rack to catch any drippings from the potatoes that will cook directly on the rack above, with no pan.
+Putting the potatoes in a pan will form a hard spot on the bottom; we do not want that.

-Preheat your oven to 325° F. Once it has heated, carefully place the potatoes on the center rack above the sheet pan and close the door.
+Preheat your oven to 325° F. Once heated, carefully place the potatoes on the center rack above the sheet pan and close the door.

-An average Russet potato for baking will weigh about 8 ounces and will cook in about one hour and 30 minutes.
-Carefully turn your potatoes with a pair of tongs once during the cooking time to prevent over browning where they touch the racks.
+An average Russet potato for baking will weigh about 8 ounces and cook in about one hour and 30 minutes.
+Carefully turn your potatoes with a pair of tongs once during the cooking time to prevent over-browning where they touch the racks.

-If you choose to increase the temperature, you will cook the potato faster and have a drier skin.
-You may also have a drier potato, so that is why I recommend a temperature of 325° F.
+If you increase the temperature, you will cook the potato faster and have drier skin.
+You may also have a drier potato, so I recommend a temperature of 325° F.